galadrielcho/EnigmaSprings/README.md

 # EnigmaSprings
- Walk around in a town and talk to people who give witness or testimony to a crime.
 Short story mystery game in top-down pixel style.
-At the end, the player must guess the criminal.

 ----

 Play as Detective Cooper to solve a murder mystery in Enigma Springs!
 To collect clues, walk around town and talk to the townspeople.